bhuvangolhar/Data-Structures-and-Algorithms/Loops/loops_definition.md

 ● To perform automation in programs – loops make execution dynamic instead of static.

-Start → Check Condition → Execute Block → Update → Repeat until condition becomes false. orials, or executing algorithms step by step.
+Start → Check Conditirithms step by step.

 ● To perform automation in programs – loops make execution dynamic instead of static.